umccr/igv/README.md

 If you are a developer, [IntelliJ IDEA](https://www.jetbrains.com/idea/download/download-thanks.html) works best, while VSCode gets better Gradle/Java support.

+### Auth

+Make sure you drop this file under `~/igv/oauth-config.json`, otherwise the federated authentication will not work:

 ### Download

-Head out to: https://github.com/umccr/igv/releases and download the latest version
+Head out to: https://github.com/umccr/igv/releases and download the latest UMCCR version.